Projectivity of the moduli of equidimensional branchvarieties: (Semi)ample line bundles on Branch

-To see that the bound on $r$ can be made uniform, we may stratify $\mathcal{Z} = \sqcup_i \mathcal{Z}_i$ by finitely many locally closed substacks where the normalization of $X$ is flat and commutes with base-change.
+To see that the bound on $r$ can be made uniform, we may stratify $\mathcal{Z} = \sqcup_i \mathcal{Z}_i$ by finitely many locally closed substacks where the normalization of $X$ is flat and its formation commutes with passing to geometric fibers.
 The sheaf $\cO_Y$ appearing in our argument must belong to the bounded family parametrized by $\sqcup_i \mathcal{Z}_i$, and therefore we may bound uniformly the necessary $r \gg 0$ that guarantees ampleness of $-\lambda_r$ for any Quot scheme $\Quot^P(\cO_Y)$ as in the proof. \end{proof}